gcombrinck/my-todolist/README.md

 - Used `snyk` to check for vulnerabilities in the node dependencies

 6. Minikube  Kubernetes
+- I have never worked with Kubernetes before.
 - I tried to get minikube running on my machine but it unfortunately kept running out memory.
 Even when I tried to use `--memory 1024`
 - I added a `deployment.yaml` file